cytopia/check_git/README.md

                       This ignores any submodules.
                       To also check submodules use '-r'.
                       '-r' and '-R' are mutually exclusive.
-   -b [<branch>]      Check if repository is checkout out on a branch.
+   -b                 Check if repository is checkout out on a branch.
                       No detached HEAD or tag.
-                      You can also optionally specify the branch name the repository is supposed to be on.
+                      '-b', '-B', '-t' and '-T' are mutually exclusive.

+   -B [<branch>]      Check if repository is checkout out on the specified branch.
-                      '-b' and '-t' are mutually exclusive.
+                      '-b', '-B', '-t' and '-T' are mutually exclusive.

-   -t [<tag>]         Check if repository is checkout out on a tag.
+   -t                 Check if repository is checkout out on a tag.
                       No detached HEAD or branch.
-                      You can also optionally specify the tag name the repository is supposed to be on.
+                      '-b', '-B', '-t' and '-T' are mutually exclusive.

+   -T [<tag>]         Check if repository is checkout out on the specified tag.
+                      No detached HEAD or branch.
-                      '-b' and '-t' are mutually exclusive.
+                      '-b', '-B', '-t' and '-T' are mutually exclusive.

-   -g                 Check if current commit (independent of branch, tag or detached HEAD)
+   -g                 Check if current HEAD is signed and has a valid GPG signature.
+                      If current HEAD is a tag, the GPG signature of the tag is checked, instead of the signature of the current commit.
+                      For this to pass, you will also have to add your trusted GPG public keys locally.
+                      Returns:
+                          Error, if not signed.
+                          Warning, if signed, but pubkey is not available.
+                          Warning, if signed, but pubkey is not trusted.
+                          OK, if signed, pubkey is available and trusted.
+                      '-g', and '-G' are mutually exclusive.

-                      is signed and has a valid GPG signature.
+   -G <hash>[,<hash>] Check if current HEAD is signed by the given key id (hash) and has a valid GPG signature.
+                      You can separate multiple key-id's via comma without space. key-id (hash) must be the last 8 characters (all uppercase) of the key.
+                      If current HEAD is a tag, the GPG signature of the tag is checked, instead of the signature of the current commit.
-                      For this to work, you will have to add your trusted GPG public keys locally.
+                      For this to pass, you will also have to add your trusted GPG public keys locally.
+                      Returns:
+                          Error, if not signed.
+                          Error, if signed with a different key-id.
+                          Warning, if signed, but pubkey is not available.
+                          Warning, if signed, but pubkey is not trusted.
+                          OK, if signed, pubkey is available and trusted.
+                      '-g', and '-G' are mutually exclusive.

  Version and Help:

-   -v                 Show version information
+   -V                 Show version information
    -h                 Show this help screen
 ```